 With regards to interfaces in Linux Mint V Windows 10 it’s now 3-0 to Linux.

 The gulf between Windows 7 and 10 is far greater than between any two other Windows releases.
-Even Windows 3 and Vista were more closely related than 7 versus 10.
+Even Windows 3 and 7 were more closely related than 7 compared to 10.

 As a result, there is a quite steep learning curve in making the move between the two.

-The complete change in direction between Win 10 and its pre-8 predecessors means that there is a learning curve involved in using it.
-This is more so than there was between 95 and 98, NT and XP, or Vista and 7.
+The complete change in direction between Win 10 and its pre-8 predecessors means that changing between one and the other is not as simple as it has been.
+It’s more noticeable than 95 and 98, NT and XP, or Vista and 7.
 Mostly, the differences between these operating systems was simply improvements on what was we already knew.
 Even the applications bundled in with the OS were improved versions.

 With the changes that have been implemented, many of us need time to get acquainted with this version; time to re-learn something we have been perfectly comfortable with for over twenty years.

 That’s not good at all.
 In my opinion, they have lost Windows’ intuitive nature and their explanation is to bring all platforms closer together.

 The news is that one size does not fit all.
 What works on a tiny phone with no mouse or a marginally larger tablet does not necessarily translate to a PC and it would have been nice to give long-time users the option of retaining the older style interface and nomenclature.